 The following are opening remarks, as prepared for delivery, from Chair of the House Committee on Transportation and Infrastructure Peter DeFazio (D-OR) during today’s hearing titled “Assessing the Transportation Needs of Tribes, Federal Land Management Agencies, and U.S. Territories.”

 Today the House of Representatives passed decisively bipartisan legislation authored by Rep. Peter DeFazio that would provide the United States Postal Service (USPS) with much-needed financial relief by ending the agency’s burdensome prefunding mandate on future retiree health benefits.
 The legislation passed by a vote of 309 to 106, with 87 Republicans voting in favor of the bill.

 DeFazio Emphasizes Need for Clean Water Protections Ahead of President Trump’s Address

 Following President Trump’s rollback of critical clean water protections, Rep. Peter DeFazio (OR-04) today invited Joe Moll, Executive Director of the McKenzie River Trust, to the State of the Union Address as his guest.

-Rep. Peter DeFazio today released the following statement on President Trump’s missile strikes in Syria:
+Rep. Peter DeFazio today released the following statement in response to President Trump’s State of the Union address: